France's Hollande wants to change EU focus after far-right win

 Hollande said the government would not waver on its plans despite the defeat and would press ahead with economic, social and territorial reforms.

-"I am a European, it is my duty to reform France and re-focus Europe," he said, adding that Europe should "withdraw itself from areas where it is not needed.".
+"I am a European, it is my duty to reform France and re-focus Europe," he said, adding that Europe should "withdraw itself in areas where it is not needed.".

 Prime Minister Manuel Valls earlier on Monday promised more tax cuts but said France would still make the budget savings needed to bring its public deficit within EU limits.
 But, in a sign of potential clashes ahead, left-wingers in the ruling Socialist party said the election results vindicated their opposition to such cuts.